C-Achard/Pipeline-mesoSPIM/README.md

 - [ ] Add result viewing code
 - [ ] Add possibility to run on several paths
 - [ ] Add list of selected regions in Streamlit app
+- [ ] Add more verbose output to cropping of resized ROIs in atlas space

 Cyril:
 - [x] Add cell segmentation code